-&lt;sup>5 Clear Lake Lead-Zinc-Silver Deposit, Yukon, Prepared by SRK Consulting for Copper Ridge Exploration Inc., February 2010, Authors Gilles Arseneau, Ph.D., P. Geo., Donald G. MacIntyre, Ph.D., P. Eng., Reviewed by Gordon Doerksen, P. Eng
+5 Clear Lake Lead-Zinc-Silver Deposit, Yukon, Prepared by SRK Consulting for Copper Ridge Exploration Inc., February 2010, Authors Gilles Arseneau, Ph.D., P. Geo., Donald G. MacIntyre, Ph.D., P. Eng., Reviewed by Gordon Doerksen, P. Eng

-&lt;sup>6 The foregoing resource estimate is historical in nature.
+6 The foregoing resource estimate is historical in nature.
 The historical estimate was not prepared by the Company.
 The Company considers the 2010 historical estimate to be relevant and reliable given the high quality of the historical estimate completed and the fact that the estimate was prepared in accordance with NI 43-101.
 The Company has not independently verified the resource estimate, and therefore, it cannot be relied upon as a current mineral resource for the Company.

-&lt;sup>7 J. M. Franklin, S. A. Kissin, M. C. Smyk, and S. D. Scott.
+7 J. M. Franklin, S. A. Kissin, M. C. Smyk, and S. D. Scott.
 Silver deposits associated with the Proterozoic rocks of the Thunder Bay District, Ontario.
 Canadian Journal of Earth Sciences.
+23(10): 1576-1591 not limited to acquisition, claims management, geological consulting, geophysical studies, exploratory drilling and sampling costs.

-23(10): 1576-1591 staking additional claims, d) completing and then assessing the Groundhog technical program carried out in the summer of 2022, and e) the continued identification and evaluation of additional potential acquisitions.
-The Company incurred a total of \$634,015 of exploration and evaluation expenditures for field program fees and expenses, consulting fees and claims management costs.
+During the quarter ended March 31, 2023, the technical team focused on a) continuing the review of the data and other information available for the Cachinal Project, b) reviewing Honey Badger's properties and claims to ensure that the assets remain in good standing and evaluating staking additional or dropping existing claims, c) assessing the results of the Groundhog technical program carried out in the summer of 2022, and d) the continued identification and evaluation of additional potential acquisitions.
+The Company incurred a total of \$4,946 of exploration and evaluation expenditures for field program fees and expenses, consulting fees and claims management costs.
 In 2021, the Company issued a total of 35,908,224 shares to acquire claims in the Yukon and Thunder Bay areas.
 See above and note 7 in the Annual Financial Statements.

-The following table summarizes the evaluation and exploration costs incurred by the Company for the years ended December 31, 2022 and 2021:
+The following table summarizes the evaluation and exploration costs incurred by the Company for the three months ended March 31, 2023 and 2022: